-Getting the number when your child is born is a good idea.
+It is a good idea to get the number when your child is born.
 You can apply for a Social Security number for your baby when you apply for your baby's birth certificate.
 The state agency that issues birth certificates will share your child's information with us.
 We'll mail the Social Security card to you.

 Or, you can wait and apply at any Social Security office.
 If you wait, you must provide evidence of your child's age, identity, and U.S. citizenship status.
-If you are filing an application on behalf of someone else, you must show us evidence of your relationship to, or responsibility for, the person for whom you are filing.
+You must show us evidence of your relationship to, or responsibility for the child.
 You also must show us proof of your identity.
-We must verify your child's birth record, which can add up to 12 weeks to the time to issue a card.
+We must verify your child's birth record, which can add up to 12 weeks to the time it takes to issue a card.
 To verify a birth record, Social Security will contact the office that issued it.